-I am a fierce mother, wife and friend and believe in the bonds that tie us.
-We have walked a long hard road as a family and made it to the otherside.
+I am a fierce mother, wife and friend.
+I believe in the bonds that tie us.
+We have walked a long hard road as a family and made it to the other side.
 I work in my basement "studio" and spend just about every waking moment with my family.
 I am hardly ever seen out and about without one of my kids or my husband; they are the love of my life.

 My quilts have hung in some incredible places like the White House, the Library of Congress, the Pentagon, Governor's offices, Capitol buildings, Airports, galleries, Quilt of Valor Conferences, VFW, DAR, VA, American Legion, Operation TBI (Colorado), CAUSE, Wounded Warrior, FOB Colorado, and IDA, as well as multiple public and private collections.
 Much of my work is used to raise money for organizations that support veterans and individuals with invisible medical issues like myself.
 If you are interested in how my quilts can help your organization let me know and we can see what I can do for your program.

-I do a great deal of public speaking on being female in the military, being a female war combat veteran, recreating yourself after life changing events, and of course Quilting.
-I want you to know it has been a really difficult road but a road worth walking.
+Additionally, I do a great deal of public speaking on being female in the military, being a female war veteran, recreating yourself after life changing events, and of course Quilting.
+I want you to know it has been a really difficult road, but a road worth taking.
 We are all together on this trip and I am so thankful that I am can impact others in the Veteran Community.
-If you want to talk about anything please don't hesitate about reaching out to me.

 If you need to talk about something please don't hesitate to reaching out to me, to someone.
 The Colorado Crisis Services number is 844-493-8255, or you can text "talk" to 38255.